hqzhon/chatgpt-vscode-plugin/README.md

 # ChatGPT Extension for VSCode
-This Visual Studio Code extension is clone from [chatgpt-vscode](https://github.com/mpociot/chatgpt-vscode), and add Add the following features：
+This Visual Studio Code extension is based on [chatgpt-vscode](https://github.com/mpociot/chatgpt-vscode), and add Add the following features：
 -  switch from using an accessToken to using an API Key for requesting chatgpt.
 - Add translation code feature.